In Support of Trans Athletes

 The binary in sport is from an outdated mode of understanding of biology, sex, and the genetics of body-type forms.
 The outdated mode still thinks that there are non-overlapping and limited spread of error around some "perfect" type of man and woman.

 Indeed, the concept of winning in sports is a commodified version of this perfection.
-However, like CocaCola's Santa Clause, this commodified version of perfection is new concept scrubbed of racist history, repackaged, and sold to the sports consumer.
+However, like CocaCola's Santa Clause, this commodified version of perfection is a new concept scrubbed of racist history, repackaged, and sold to the sports consumer.

 In the USA, the recent focus has been on the swimmer Lia Thomas.